Skip to content

 01

-67% of survey respondents said they discover expired food while cleaning — not before meals when it could still be used.
-The average household buys duplicate items 2–3 times per month simply because they forgot what they had
+67% of respondents discover expired food while cleaning — not before meals when it could still be used.
+The average household buys duplicate items 2–3 times per month because they forgot what they had

 02

 Every competitor starts with the wrong screen.
-Recipe apps open to 'browse recipes' and grocery apps open to 'build a list.'
-Neither starts with what the user actually has — which is the only input that matters for reducing waste
+Recipe apps open to 'browse.'
+Grocery apps open to 'build a list.'
+Neither starts with what the user actually has — the only input that matters for reducing waste

 03

-Habit research (Lally et al., 2010) shows it takes 66 days to form an automatic behavior.
-Apps requiring manual inventory entry see 73% abandonment within 7 days — the habit never forms.
-Barcode scanning cuts entry time by 80% and is the only input method with sustained engagement past 30 days
+Apps requiring manual entry see 73% abandonment within 7 days.
+Barcode scanning is the only input method with sustained engagement past 30 days

 04

-The connection between pantry and price is broken.
-78% of participants said they check multiple apps or flyers while shopping.
-No existing tool links 'you need these 3 ingredients' to 'here's where to buy them cheapest within 5 miles'
+78% of participants check multiple apps or flyers while shopping.
+No tool links 'you need these 3 ingredients' to 'here's where to buy them cheapest within 5 miles'

 Design